 - Deadlines that are counted in months, years were interrupted and will now resume counting.
-In some matters it is currently unclear whether the suspended months count toward the deadline, or the deadline is just pushed to July 16.
+In some matters it is currently unclear whether the suspended months count toward the deadline.

-- Trademark clearance and knockout searches are being done in our proprietary software since the IP Office does not have an online database.
+- Trademark clearance and knockout searches are being done in our proprietary software.
+The IP Office's publicly available database is limited.

-- Some files are very old and there is the need to access the physical files at the IP Office, these will be suspended until they reopen.
+- Some files are very old and there is the need to access the physical files at the IP Office, we need to schedule meetings in order to access these files.

 - Design searches.
 These searches may be done in private databases as access to the files continues to be restricted.
 Reliability of the results is limited.

-- New filing instructions are received and processed normally online but not all the procedure is electronic, so we are working in batches to minimize the mandatory visits to the bank.
+- New filing instructions are received and processed normally online.
+Not all the procedure is electronic, so we continue to work in batches to minimize the mandatory visits to the bank.

 - Power of Attorney: A PoA may be filed belated within 60 days of the IP Office request.
-The deadlines have now resumed, and will be calculated from July 16, 2020.
+The deadlines have now resumed.

 - Considering the large number of deadlines, if documents are not received when the deadline approaches, we will automatically request an extension free of charge.

-- Priorities: Priorities that lapsed during the suspension will be due on July 16, 2020.
-Deadlines to file the physical priority documents are now reestablished.
+- Priorities: Deadlines to file the physical priority documents are now reestablished.

-- These deadlines are counted in business days.
-The days from from March, 15 to July, 15 are NOT considered business days.
+- These deadlines are counted in business days and are counted normally again.